leilow/leilow/README.md

 - 👋 Aloha, I’m @leilow
 - 👀 I’m interested in full stack development.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on Ada-Build by Ada Academy.
+- 💞️ I’m looking to collaborate on: Ada Academy Resources.
 - 📫 How to reach me: by email!

 <!---